 It’s common for companies to move offices.
-But whether you are expanding, looking to cut costs or consolidate your business, you will have to change your company’s registered office address.
-If you originally registered your company using a company formation agent such as Uniwide Formations, you registered address can be updated with Companies House on your behalf.
+But whether you are expanding, looking to cut costs or consolidating your business, you will have to change your company’s registered office address.
+If you initially registered your company using a company formation agent such as Uniwide Formations, your registered address can be updated with Companies House on your behalf.

 Can I change my registered office address? – in brief